The elderly population in the United States is steadily increasing – and is expected to reach at least 50 million elders in the year 2020.

 The Adult Protective Services Act, which is found in Section 27-7-30 of the New Mexico Statutes (NMSA) requires any person or financial institution to report cases of suspected elderly abuse, neglect, or exploitation to the Adult Protective Services Department.
 Failure to comply with this mandatory duty to report may be a basis for a tort action against the mandated reporters, even if these individuals did not inflict harm or abuse on the elderly victims.

-In Las Cruces, New Mexico, the Ruhmann Law Firm has years of experience in elder abuse injury cases.
+In Las Cruces, New Mexico, the Ruhmann Law Firm has years of experience in elder abuse injury cases in New Mexico.
 Our team of dedicated attorneys work very hard to fight for the rights of our clients and to obtain compensation that they legally deserve.

 We encourage you to call us at (915) 845-4529 for a free evaluation of your case.